McEwann/BaseHandle/README.md

 # BaseHandle
-A complied Handling.meta of base GTA Vehicles from all DLC at the time of compilation
+A complied handling meta for all base game cars at the time of release.

+Installation
+-Download
+-Drop BaseHandle into rescources
+-Ensure BaseHandle in server.cfg

+TODO
+-Add Tuner cars